|

 8) perform a post-implementation audit

-is efficiency in order.
+A maintenance storeroom strategic master plan is a prerequisite for success.
+There is efficiency in order.
 We must know the goal and the proper order to achieving it.
+It all starts with a plan, and successful planning requires teamwork.

-Roland Newhouse in the project manager for Tompkins Associates, a consulting firm
+Roland Newhouse in the project manager for Tompkins Associates, a consulting firm specializing in total operations.

 This article appeared in the December 1999/January 2000 issue of MRO Today magazine.
+Copyright, 2000.

-Back to Inventory management
+Back to top Back to Inventory management archives

 |